How to send bitcoin from your Material Bitcoin

 Go to electrum.org and click on “Download”.

-In the case of Windows, for example, click on “Windows Installer“.
+For Windows, for example, click on “Windows Installer“.

 Step 3: Create a new Electrum wallet